A chronological overview of the Khalji and Tughlaq dynasties, exploring the key events that shaped the Delhi Sultanate from 1286 to 1412.

 Established severe control through punishments, including massacres and regulations on nobles.

-Made nobles subservient but destroyed the old nobility, paving way for anyone to ascend the throne.
+Made nobles subservient but destroyed the old nobility, paving the way for anyone to ascend the throne.

 After Alauddin's death in 1316, succession issues arose, leading to Khusrau's brief reign.